yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 A fourth domain, called Reading Components, measures literacy at the very low end of the spectrum, in areas such as sentence completion, passage comprehension, and vocabulary.
 This domain was given to respondents who decided not to take the computer-based assessment or who did not pass a set of core information and computer technology tasks and a set of core literacy/numeracy tasks.

-The adults in the sample population that did not answer the assessment will be displayed along with those that did answer the assessment if you select *Percentage across full sample* under the *Population* category.
+The adults in the sample population that did not answer the assessment will be displayed along with those that did answer the assessment if you select **Percentage across full sample** under the **Population** category.

 #### Years/Studies
-Currently, data availability in the PIAAC IDE is dependent on the *Display* and *Dependent Variable* selected in step 1, *Select Criteria*.
+Currently, data availability in the PIAAC IDE is dependent on the **Display** and **Dependent Variable** selected in step 1, **Select Criteria**.

-If the *Display* chosen is *U.S. Adults, 16–74 (Household and Prison)* you can choose one or more years and studies between *PIAAC 2017* and *PIAAC 2012/14*.
-If the *Display* chosen is *Adults, 16–65* or *Young Adults, 16–34* you can choose one or more years and studies between *PIAAC 2012-2017*, *ALL 2003–2008*, and *IALS 1994–1998*.
+If the **Display** chosen is **U.S. Adults, 16–74 (Household and Prison)** you can choose one or more years and studies between **PIAAC 2017** and **PIAAC 2012/14**.
+If the **Display** chosen is **Adults, 16–65** or **Young Adults, 16–34** you can choose one or more years and studies between **PIAAC 2012-2017**, **ALL 2003–2008**, and **IALS 1994–1998**.

 #### Jurisdictions
 All listed jurisdictions can be selected for any analyses, provided data are available for the selected years/studies range.
 When PIAAC was first administered in 2012, a total of 24 jurisdictions participated, including the United States.
 Nine additional jurisdictions administered PIAAC in 2014 and five additional jurisdictions administered PIAAC in 2017.
-Data for these jurisdictions, with the exception of three, are available within the Adults, age 16–65 and Adults, age 16–34 displays.
+Data for these jurisdictions, with the exception of three, are available within the **Adults, age 16–65** and **Adults, age 16–34** displays.
 Data for three jurisdictions, Australia, Jakarta (Indonesia), and Russian Federation, are not available: Australia’s data are suppressed in the PIAAC IDE because of national restrictions on the use of their data; Jakarta’s data are suppressed because their data file is not publicly available; and Russian Federation’s data are suppressed in the PIAAC IDE because the data do not represent the entire resident population aged 16–65 years in Russia.
 Jurisdictions include some subnational entities, such as England/Northern Ireland.
-Data are not available for some of the 33 PIAAC-participating jurisdictions for ALL 2003–2008 or IALS 1994–1998, either because they did not participate in that assessment or because their data were suppressed due to reporting standards not being met (see Table 2).
+Data are not available for some of the 33 PIAAC-participating jurisdictions for ALL 2003–2008 or IALS 1994–1998, either because they did not participate in that assessment or because their data were suppressed due to reporting standards not being met (see table below).
 Data are available for 6 jurisdictions in ALL 2003–2008, and 15 jurisdictions in IALS 1994–1998.
 Jurisdictions for which data are not available for a selected year are identified by the icon representing “no data”— ![](images/no-data.gif).

-Table 2.
 PIAAC IDE jurisdictions with available data by year/study

 | Jurisdiction Groups          | PIAAC 2012–2017 | ALL 2003–2008 | IALS 1994–1998 |
 |------------------------------|-----------------|---------------|----------------|